 This page contains Hippeastrum species P-Z. Other species are found on the Hippeastrum species A-O page.

 Hippeastrum papilio see the Hippeastrum papilio page.

 Hippeastrum parodii is native to Bolivia and northwestern Argentina and is considered a "tropical desert" bulb as it comes from hot "dryish" land.
 The tepals are white to cream to greenish-yellow.
 In habitat, plants receive rain from December-March (part of spring and summer).
 Dormancy takes place during part of autumn, winter, and part of spring.
 In cultivation, the bulbs are dormant for the winter and half the spring.
-Photo from Doug Westfall taken July 2008.
+Photo 1 from Doug Westfall taken July 2008.
 Photos 2 and 3 by John Carr, who discovered this population South of Timboy in Tarija province Bolivia.
 Plants were also seen north of the village.

 Hippeastrum psittacinum 'Atibaia' This plant was grown from seed by grower Chris Underhill in NSW Australia, who received seed from South America.
 Allan Ladd took these photos on 13th September 2013 of the flower and the whole plant growing in his garden.
 Atibaia is a town in the south east of Brazil near São Paulo.
 The species is native to eastern and southern Brazil; psittacine means resembling a parrot.